Blogs 4 Ways Software Can Help Make Manufacturers More Sustainable

 Corporate Sustainability Reporting Directive (CSRD)

-In other words, if your company ships product or parts to the EU, you’ll probably need to comply.
+In other words, if your company ships products or parts to the EU, you’ll soon need to comply.

-How will your business get that information?
-Or develop an approach such that the information is part of how you design the product?
+How will your teams manage that information?
+Or develop an approach such that this information becomes part of how they design, make, and maintain products?

-Your sustainability strategy—and your journey—starts at home.
-A digital thread not only enables you to drive sustainability improvements across the entire enterprise, the presence of a digital thread also allows your highly skilled product designers to contribute to sustainability goals as part of their daily workflows.
+Your sustainability strategy—and your digital thread journey—starts with PLM software.
+A digital thread not only enables you to drive footprint reductions across the entire product lifecycle, the presence of a digital thread also allows your highly skilled product designers to contribute to sustainability goals by designing for circularity and sustainability as part of their daily workflows.

-With a digital thread, companies can then focus on four strategies to improve sustainability throughout the product lifecycle:
+With a digital thread, companies can focus on four distinct opportunities to drive footprint reductions throughout the product lifecycle:

 Design for sustainability

-According to the Ellen MacArthur Foundation, 80% of a product’s environmental impact is baked in at the design stage, where 70% of the product’s cost is also determined.
-The designer can address both these issues with software and do so way before any budget has been spent or any material ordered.
+According to the Ellen MacArthur Foundation, 80% of a product’s lifetime environmental impact is baked in at the design stage, where 70% of the product’s cost is also determined.
+The designer can address both these issues with software such as CAD and PLM, and do so before any budget has been spent or any material ordered.

 One of the duties (and part of the fun) of product design is experimentation to come up with the best possible solution to a design challenge.
-Using a collection of raw materials can be expensive, unwieldy, or impossible, and few engineers have the advanced physics needed to perform high-end analysis by themselves.
-Real-time simulation tools can accelerate the process, giving the designer instant feedback in the Creo design environment itself and totaling up embodied carbon.
+Sourcing the right collection of raw materials can be expensive, unwieldy, or impossible, and few engineers have the advanced physics needed to perform high-end analysis by themselves.
+Real-time simulation and analysis tools can accelerate the process, totaling up embodied carbon and giving the designer instant feedback in design environments like Creo.

-Lightweighting is an effective way to increase sustainability—the product uses less material and costs less to ship.
-If it's a vehicle, it will cost less to operate over it's lifetime.
-Lightweighting can be done more efficiently with tools like AI-powered generative design, which is closely integrated with Creo.
-Generative design produces optimal designs from a set of system design requirements the product designer puts into the tool.
-Engineers can either set realistic limits within production capabilities or leave the tool to generate organic forms for additive manufacturing.
+Lightweighting is another effective way to reduce a product's footprint—lighter weight products use less material and cost less to ship.
+If it's a vehicle, it will cost less to fuel and operate over it's lifetime.
+Lightweighting can be done more efficiently with tools like AI-powered generative design, which produces optimal designs from a set of system design requirements that the product designer puts into the tool.
+Engineers can either set realistic limits within production capabilities, or leave the tool to generate organic forms for additive manufacturing, which further reduces emissions by localizing the creation of parts and minimizing the amount of material used.

 Case study: Cummins

 For more than 100 years, Cummins has been in the business of power; they produce diesel and natural gas engines, power generation equipment, and related products.
-Sustainability— from circularity to water usage for manufacturing—is at the heart of their product design process.
-For every newly designed component, they have a recycling, remanufacturing, and reuse plan.
-To help achieve these and other corporate goals, Cummins relies on Creo and its suite of simulation tools.
+Sustainability— from circularity to water usage for manufacturing—is at the heart of Cummins' product design process.
+For every newly designed component, Cummins' engineers have a recycling, remanufacturing, and reuse plan.
+To help achieve these and other corporate goals, Cummins relies on Creo and its generative design capabilities.

 Designing the product best able to meet customer and sustainability requirements.